bPavan16/Plant-Disease-classification-usingCNN/README.md

 # Plant Disease Detection

-This dataset was created to train and evaluate a Plant Disease Detection System using Convolutional Neural Networks (CNN) and transfer learning.
+Plant Disease Detection System using Convolutional Neural Networks (CNN) and transfer learning.
 Specifically, this system leverages the **ResNet-50** architecture implemented in **PyTorch** and has achieved an accuracy of **82% on the validation set**.

 ## Overview